CODE OF CONDUCT

 Guidelines for Safeguarding

 You are responsible for the protection and privacy of any Adaptive confidential and proprietary information under your control.
-Failure to do so may result in discipline, including the loss of your job.
+Failure to do so may result in discipline, up to and including termination.

 - Access, use, view or send confidential information only if authorized, and there is a valid business reason to do so